Join us and hundreds of surfers around the US for the first annual “Paddle with a Purpose” on Aug 18!

 Along with building local surfing communities as places to grow in faith, Christian Surfers serves and partners with organizations that do amazing work.

 From South Africa to Chile to Indonesia, Groundswell AID helps support numerous social projects like Mercy Huts, Hope House, Aleph Surf, Pura Vida, and South Beach Stoke.

 How to Get Involved

 You’re going to have an epic time at CS’s Paddle With A Purpose!
 This is a fantastic way to connect with many other surfers all over the US to support the work of Christian Surfers in the US and our work around the world through our new “brand” called Groundswell Aid.
-Groundswell Aid is our work that involves Social Justice and Community Development causes like clean water, housing, orphan care, education, and more.
+Groundswell Aid is our work that involves Community Development causes like clean water, housing, orphan care, education, and more.

 What better way to help raise vital financial resources than paddling in the big blue ocean with other surfers (and maybe surf a few waves along the way!)

 Here are the simple steps to join in on this amazing effort.
 Don’t miss the killer prizes we have for the most money raised!

 4) Join in with the local CS paddle.
 Chapter leaders